ingenious-brothers/ACV-Plotter-V2/README.md

 > library(RACV)<br/>
 > ACV_Plotter("C:/Users/xyz/Desktop/ACV_Table_Builder.xlsm","FinalResult")<br/>

+Changes to this version: You can now filter the ACV in Excel file according to their relashionship or just the A, C and V <br/>

 Created by: Dr. Sh.
 Azizi, Ali Nikseresht, Mohammad Hosein Raeisi<br/>
 (All From Department of Management & Accounting, Shahid Beheshti University, Tehran, Iran)